-Coordinates will be rounded if a precision grid is less precise than the input geometry.
+Coordinates will be rounded if the precision grid specified is less precise than the input geometry.
 Duplicated vertices will be dropped from lines and polygons for grid sizes greater than 0.
-Line and polygon geometries may collapse to empty geometries if all vertices are closer together than grid_size.
+Line and polygon geometries may collapse to empty geometries if all vertices are closer together than grid_size or if a polygon becomes significantly narrower than grid_size.
+Spikes or sections in polygons narrower than grid_size after rounding the vertices will be removed, which can lead to multipolygons or empty geometries.
 Z values, if present, will not be modified.